pymc-devs/pytensor/doc/extending/graph_rewriting.rst

 See :mod:`unification`'s documentation for an introduction to unification and reification.

-In order to use :func:`unify` and :func:`reify` with Aesara graphs, we need an intermediate structure that will allow us to represent Aesara graphs that contain :class:`var`\s, because Aesara :class:`Op`\s and :class:`Apply` nodes will not accept these foreign objects as inputs.
+In order to use :func:`unify` and :func:`reify` with Pytensor graphs, we need an intermediate structure that will allow us to represent Pytensor graphs that contain :class:`var`\s, because Pytensor :class:`Op`\s and :class:`Apply` nodes will not accept these foreign objects as inputs.

 :class:`PatternNodeRewriter` uses Python ``tuple``\s to effectively represent :class:`Apply` nodes and ``str``\s to represent logic variables (i.e. :class:`var`\s in the :mod:`unification` library).